The common "rattle-can" spray paint they sell at the local Home Center or Auto Parts store

 can be a very useful tool for the do-it-yourself restorer.
 If you've ever wondered how to use a can

-of spray paint and get great paint results, check out the following tips for your spray painting projects:
+of spray paint to get great paint results, check out the following tips for your spray painting projects:

 which we've used with amazingly consistent and professional results.
 Also check out the